GameServerManagers/LinuxGSM-Docs/Pushover.md

 * icon:
 * check box agreeing to TOS

-2. Once the application has been created get the API key
+2. Once the application has been created get the API key.

-3. Turn on Pushover alerts and paste in API key
+3. Turn on Pushover alerts and paste in API key in the LinuxGSM config.
 ```
 # Pushover Alerts | https://github.com/GameServerManagers/LinuxGSM/wiki/Pushover
 pushoveralert="on"